The classic route allows you to warm up slowly over fairly level terrain, then takes the super-fun route up the eastern side of the mountain.

 In the summer and early fall, these woods are very alive at night.
 Thousands of insects fly in and out of your headlamp’s beam, and deer watch you pass from deep inside the forest.
 Around me now, though, in the early mountain winter, the woods were totally silent.
 As I approached the trailhead, all I could hear were the coyotes yipping high in the hills.

 If you love Indian Head, the next obvious mountain to climb is Twin, which you can access from Jimmy Dolan Notch, the col between the two mountains.
 Balsam is a more low key day; if you’re not sure about tackling a Devil’s Path mountain, try Balsam to feel yourself out.
 Heading up to Giant Ledge and Panther makes for a longer day but it’s a suitable outing for anyone who can handle Indian Head.

-The circular parking area is quite large but fills up quickly on weekends.
+Description: The circular parking area is quite large but fills up quickly on weekends.